SPINAL DISC AND LIGAMENT NEUROLOGY AND PATHOLOGY

 *Please note this course is only approved for 5.5 CE credits in the state of CA.

-The neurology of ligament pathology is an inclusive course
+The Spinal Disc and Neurology of Ligament Pathology is an inclusive course

 covering ligaments and spinal disc (also ligaments).
 As discs are integral in

-spinal biomechanics, we discuss the role that a herniated or bulged disc plays
+spinal biomechanics, we discuss the role a herniated or bulged disc plays

 is clinically indicated.

 This course details the roles of mechanoreceptors, proprioceptors

 and nociceptors in a pathological spine and one that is undergoing compensation

 as sequellae to trauma and tissue pathology.
 This course prepares you to be